lilyschlaug/BAE305-SP24-Lab5/Home.md

 **Part 2 - Controlling an LED with a potentiometer**

 1. Open the Analog Read Serial program from the Arduino library located under File> Basics> AnalogReadSerial
-2. Copy the code from the Blink program into AnalogReadSerial
+2. Copy the code from the Blink program inside the loop for AnalogReadSerial
-3. Change the interval of Blink from 1000 to A0 so it will be controlled by the potentiometer
+3. Change the interval of Blink from 1 second (1000) to A0 so the interval will be directly controlled by the potentiometer
+4. Download the program to the Arduino and run the program

 **Part 2 Code**
 ```c++